SuaveIO/suave/_includes/content.md

   - `error_handler`: a handler to deal with runtime errors
   - `timeout`: maximun number of milliseconds before killing a request

+## Overview

+A request life-cycle begins with the `HttpProcessor` that takes an `HttpRequest` and the request as bytes and starts parsing it.
+It returns an `HttpRequest option` that, if Some, gets run against the WebParts passed.

 ### The WebPart

 A web part is a thing that executes on a HttpRequest, asynchronously, maybe executing